We found 5 female pelvic medicine specialists who accept Humana Platinum near Tampa, FL.

-Dr. Lennox Hoyte works as an urogynecologist.
-He studied medicine at Stanford University School of Medicine.
-Patients gave Dr. Hoyte an average rating of 4.5 stars out of 5.
-He honors several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
-He has received the distinction of Florida Super Doctors 2009 - Gulf Coast Edition.
+Dr. Lennox Hoyte is an urogynecology specialist.
+Patients rated him highly, giving him an average of 5.0 stars out of 5.
+Dr. Hoyte takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+He graduated from Stanford University School of Medicine.
+Dr. Hoyte has received the following distinction: Florida Super Doctors 2009 - Gulf Coast Edition.

-Dr. Renee Bassaly is a specialist in urogynecology.
-She works in Tampa, FL.
-She studied medicine at Philadelphia College of Osteopathic Medicine.
-She honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+Dr. Renee Bassaly is a medical specialist in urogynecology.
+She is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+She is a graduate of Philadelphia College of Osteopathic Medicine.

 Conditions / Treatments